foldl/foldl.github.io/_posts/2014-11-20-introduce-lazradio.markdown

 RTL2832U USB sticks open a door to cheap and portable SDRs.
-[GnuRadio][gnuradio] is a powerful toolkit that provides signal processing blocks to implement software-defined radios and signal processing systems, but it is also not a easy job to get it run on Windows.
+[GnuRadio][gnuradio] is a powerful toolkit that provides signal processing blocks to implement software-defined radios and signal processing systems, but it is also not an easy job to get it run on Windows.

 As I am majoring in communication systems, and have done lots of work on software-defined radios (SDR), such as developing receivers on customized vector processors, and Pascal is the first programming